The-Deepak-Pandey/RISC-V-Processor-Architecture/Pipeline/src/README.md

 left are made 0.

-the final value of x8 should be equal to 21.
+The final value of x8 should be equal to 21.
 Which is happening in our processor.
 Hence our processor is perfect.